 by Sarah Burnside*

-Citation: Sarah Burnside, Mining History for the 2013 election.
+Citation: Sarah Burnside, The Liberal Campaign and the Myth of Rescue.
 Australian Policy and History.
-August, 2013.
+August 2010.